dyamand/dyamand.github.io/docs/index.md

 ### Technologies

 Every application domain has a particular set of technologies that are dominant.
 Again, DYAMAND in and of itself is not aware of any technology out there, _Technology Plugins_ help DYAMAND in understanding the ins and outs of every technology out there.
-A _Technology Plugin_ is responsible to discover a device, extract technology-specific data out of the device and implement the mechanisms to control the device.
+A _Technology Plugin_ is responsible for device discovery, extracting technology-specific data out of the device and implementing the mechanisms to control the device.

 ### Abstraction